 - The scholarship grants range from $500 to $1500 per student.

-• An applicant must be a student at an accredited college or university in Massachusetts.
+- a student attending an accredited college or university in Massachusetts; or

 - Award decisions are based on financial need and an acceptable grade point average.

-- Applications are due by February 1.
+- Applications are due by February 15th.